Skeleton-Ukrainian athlete Heraskevych's appeal for reinstatement dismissed

 The 27-year-old was removed from the Olympic programme on Thursday when the International Bobsleigh and Skeleton Federation jury ruled that imagery on the helmet — depicting athletes killed since Russia invaded Ukraine in February 2022 — breached rules on political neutrality.

-Heraskevych was seeking reinstatement or at least a CAS-supervised run, pending a decision by sport's highest court ahead of the final two runs set for Friday evening.
+Heraskevych, who was seeking reinstatement or at least a CAS-supervised run, pending a decision by sport's highest court ahead of the final two runs set for Friday evening, said he would look at his legal options now.

+"CAS has failed us.
+We will consider our next steps," Heraskevych told Reuters.

+The case has dominated headlines in the first week of the Olympics, with the International Olympic Committee President Kirsty Coventry meeting the athlete on Thursday morning at the sliding venue in Cortina d'Ampezzo in a last-minute attempt to broker a compromise and have him race without the specific helmet.

 In a statement, CAS said the IOC guidelines for athletes' expression in the Games were fair.